2026 Contest Guidelines

 There will be NO Quarterfinals for any division during the weekend regardless of the size of any divisions.

-There will be NO Semifinals for Role Reversal J&J, Sophisticated J&J, All American/60s Era J&J, Pro-Am J&J, Open Strictly, or All Star/Champions Strictly despite these being potentially large divisions.
+There will be NO Semifinals for Country Swing, Newbie, Role Reversal J&J, Sophisticated J&J, All American/60s Era J&J, Pro-Am J&J, Open Strictly, or All Star/Champions Strictly despite these being potentially large divisions.

 Non-WSDC Jack and Jills…

-- Pro/Am: Each Amateur competitor will randomly draw one Professional competitor to dance with.
-Professionals will likely dance multiple times with multiple Amateur partners.
+Each Amateur competitor will randomly draw one Professional competitor to dance with who they stay with if they make finals (similar to All American).
+Ams will likely dance 2 songs with their pro in prelims and 2 songs if they make finals.
+Professionals will dance multiple times with multiple Amateur partners.
 If you are dancing in the All Star or Champions Jack & Jill you must sign up as a professional, otherwise sign up as an amateur according to your WSDC level (Nov, Int, or Adv).
+See the rule below about what happens if a pro makes finals twice or doesn’t show for finals.

-- Sophisticated: All levels, competitors must be 35 or older.
+All levels, competitors must be 35 or older.
 In preliminary round competitors will dance with multiple partners.
-In finals competitors will randomly draw one partner to dance with.
+In finals competitors will randomly draw one partner to dance with. - Role Reversal:

-- Role Reversal: Competitors sign up to dance in the opposite role (leader or follower) from their primary role (if you compete in both roles then the opposite of whichever role you have more points as).
+Competitors sign up to dance in the opposite role (leader or follower) from their primary role (if you compete in both roles then the opposite of whichever role is your primary role).
 In preliminary round competitors will dance with multiple partners.
 In finals competitors will randomly draw one partner to dance with.
-This division is intended to be about good dancing and not comedic or inappropriate behavior.
+This division is intended to be about good dancing and not comedic or inappropriate behavior. - Newbie:

 WSDC Jack and Jills…